If I’m missing anything, please comment below or message me!

 OLDER KIDS (6-10 years)

-Altitude Trampoline Park– They offer a membership at $30/month per person or you can buy a gift card to use to individual jump times.
+Altitude Trampoline Park– They offer a membership at $10/month per person or you can buy a gift card to use to individual jump times.

-Bounce U– Individual visits are $9/per child and adults are free.
+Bounce U– Individual visits are $9/per for kids 2+ and adults are free.

-Skyzone– Pricing ranges between $11-$23 per child for each visit.
+Skyzone– Pricing ranges between $11-$20 per child for each visit depending on age and length of visit.

 Subscriptions– My oldest daughter received a Highlights subscription for her birthday and she loves getting mail every month.
 There’s a website called CrateJoy.com that is a listing directory of all subscription-based services.